SeanHollen/petri_cells_js/readme/DRAFT.md

 [Insert animation of my BF executer viz] - TODO

+On the backend, I store programs as arrays of integers, but I also can print a program as a human-readable-string that read as Brainfuck code.
+If you click on a cell, it will give you both formats.
+You can think of the human-readable-string format as the “lossy” format, and the integer-array format as the “lossless” format.

+From what I can tell, the original research paper just stores all of the programs as strings.
+This has a few advantages (and probably some disadvantages), and is one of the biggest ways that our implementations differ.
+I’ll discuss the language mapping more close to the end of this post.

-Now that we have an interpreter for executing these programs.
+Either way, we now have an interpreter for executing these programs.
 We can use it in really cool ways to recursively recombine programs with each other.

 To combine programs with each other and make something new, there are 3 steps:

 1. **The programs are concatenated**, literally like concatenating arrays or strings, into one program.
 2. **The program is executed**, using the compiler for BFF (self-modifying Brainfuck).
 Since the program makes changes to itself, the result will be a modified program.
-3. The program is split in half, resulting in 2 new programs.
+3. **The program is split in half**, resulting in 2 new programs.

 And the two new programs take the place of the original programs.
 This process can be expressed as one line of code: `a, b = split(execBff(a + b))`.